 If you follow Revenue’s guidance, Revenue will accept your self-assessed property valuation.
 Revenue’s valuation guidance is intended to help property owners but each property owner must consider the specifics of their own property when working out its value.
 Revenue may query your valuation if it has reason to believe that their valuation guidance has not been followed Revenue may query your valuation.

 You do not have to include documentation when submitting your LPT Return.
 However you should keep copies of the information sources when valuing your property in case Revenue queries your valuation.
 These might include the property section of your local newspaper, information on the sales price of a similar house sold in the area, information downloaded from property websites or details taken from Revenue’s valuation guidance.

 The Revenue Commissioners can legally enter a residential property for the purpose of ascertaining its chargeable value.
 You must permit a person authorised by the Revenue Commissioners to inspect the property if they consider this necessary.

-If you do not submit a Local Property Tax return with your self-assessment of the LPT payable, the Revenue Estimate will become due and payable.
+If you did not submit a Local Property Tax return with your self-assessment of the LPT payable, the Revenue Estimate will become due and payable.
 The Revenue Estimate is automatically displaced when you submit a return with your self-assessment of the amount of LPT due.

 You are liable for LPT if you own a property on the liability date.
 The liability date for 2013 is 1 May 2013 and the liability date for 2014 was 1 November 2013.
 The liability date for 2015 is 1 November 2013.
 The actual charge payable on the property is based on its value on the valuation date (1 May 2013 for the period until 2016) and this does not change.